dummybob/blog/blog/2019-08/automate-sql-server-install/index.md

 5. Capture the output from the installer and write it to the shell.
 6. Dismount the image.

-**Please Note**: The PowerShell script is going to run an installer.
+**Please note**: The PowerShell script is going to run an installer.
 As such, you must run this script as an admin.

 ```PowerShell